Away With The Steiners

 We generally look ahead and select a property that offers breakfast included in the price (that saves the headache of searching for a meal with kids first thing in the morning).

-Where we stayed in India with kids
+Where we stay in India with kids – Jaipur and Delhi

 Arriving at 5am from the overnight train to our spacious family room at Wanderlust Guesthouse in Jaisalmer.